triggermesh/docs/docs/concepts.md

 ![](./assets/images/concepts.png)

 TriggerMesh allows you to integrate applications (on-premises or cloud services) by defining event sources and targets which are seen as the start and the end of a so-called Bridge.
-While events flow through the Bridge they can undergo splitting, filtering and transformation.
+While events flow through the Bridge, they can undergo splitting, filtering and transformation.
 Transformation of events can be done declaratively or through a function.

 To route events, TriggerMesh makes use of the Knative Eventing primitives (e.g Brokers, Channels, Triggers).